 Is Donald Trump Dead Or Impeached On ‘Last Man On Earth?’
-[SPOILERS]
+[Spoilers]

 Trump Appoints Anti-Semitic Stephen Bannon To Senior Position…

-But when speaking of presidents, the first one they are speaking of as deceased is President Mike Pence.
-They never even mention Donald Trump as an aside, which has viewers wondering, the the Last Man on Earth narrative, what happened to Donald Trump?
+However, when speaking of presidents, the first one they are speaking of as deceased is President Mike Pence.
+They never even mention Donald Trump as an aside, which has viewers wondering, the Last Man on Earth narrative, what happened to Donald Trump?
 Was Trump impeached?
 Is Donald Trump dead?

 “Following Pence’s Last Man death, Paul Ryan becomes the president and, after he, too, is killed by the virus, Rex Tillerson, Steve Mnuchin, Jeff Sessions and Betsy DeVos all follow him as the leader of the free world — and in death themselves.”